CavernCrawlers/CavernCrawlers.github.io/docs/README.md

 <sub>
 * Scores below 3 are only possible through supernatural effects or physical trauma.<br/>
-% Scores above 18 are only possible through upernatural effects.
+% Scores above 18 are only possible through supernatural effects.
 </sub>